styxit/HTPC-Manager/installation.md

 If everything went well, the Python Image Library is now installed.
 All images retieved from Xbmc should now show up nicely.

 ## Linux
-Htpc Manager works great on Linux with Python. use Python 2.7 if possible.
+HTPC Manager works great on Linux with Python. use Python 2.7 if possible.
 Download the latest zip, tar.gz or do a Git-clone.
-Cd into the directory where you extracted the htpc-manager folder and from there, launch Htpc Manager
+Cd into the directory where you extracted the htpc-manager folder and from there, launch HTPC Manager
 ```python Htpc.py```

 ### Python Image library